sodadata/soda-core/docs/getting-started/5_min_tutorial.md

 ### 6\) Run a scan

 With your warehouse directory created and initialized it's time to start scanning.

 Each scan requires a warehouse YAML and a scan YAML as input.
 The scan command will collect the configured metrics and run the defined tests against them.

 To run your first scan on the `demodata` table simply run:

-_Command:_
+<sub>Command:</sub>
 ```shell
 soda scan warehouse.yml tables/demodata.yml
 ```
-_Command console output:_
+<sub>Command console output:</sub>
 ```shell
   | Soda CLI version 2.0.0 beta
   | Scanning demodata in ./soda_sql_tutorial ...